 Your product or service may be mentioned and linked to at the top of an industry-related article, but publications reserve the right to change the location of their links on their pages, and even remove them altogether.

 SEO monitoring enables you to monitor your valuable inbound links so that, if your brand is knocked down a few spots or, worse, removed altogether, you could make an effort to reach out to the publisher and make your case to protect your backlink profile.
 That link could offer a floodgate of potential customers to your site.

 The second part of SEO monitoring is rank tracking: monitoring your brand’s visibility and ranking on Google.

-Every SEO professional should recognize the importance of rank tracking; it allows you to evaluable the impact of your SEO efforts, and to see where you could improve to adjust your SEO campaign accordingly.
+Every SEO professional should conduct some form of rank tracking; it allows you to evaluate the impact of your efforts, and to see where you could improve to adjust your SEO initiatives.

 You can learn how to do things better, from refreshing your keyword research, to crafting better content and refining your meta tags, meta titles and meta description so you can move higher up in the rankings.
 You can gauge whether it is time to re-optimize your content with new keyword research.

 In addition, by drawing correlations between these two parts of SEO monitoring – your website’s optimization and your se ranking – SEO monitoring enables you to not only assess the impact of your work, but to more efficiently infer why your rankings are shifting, given you would be aware of recent website changes.